 Hurricane Maria Slams Into Puerto Rico: Videos & Pics Of The Category 4 Storm Are Insane

-Puerto Rico braced for impact, as Hurricane Maria crashed into the island on Sept.
-20. The eastern part of the U.S. territory, including the capital of San Juan, was hit with winds up to 155 mph, and the videos of the carnage are terrifying!
+Puerto Rico braced for impact on Sept.
+20, as Hurricane Maria made landfall on the U.S. territory.
+The eastern part of the island, including the capital of San Juan, was hit by 155 mph winds and the videos are terrifying!

 After leaving a trail of death and destruction on Caribbean island nations of Dominica, Guadeloupe and Martinique, Hurricane Maria turned her eye towards Puerto Rico.
 The powerful storm touched down over eastern Puerto Rico at of 8:00 AM ET on Sept.
 20, according to The New York Times, hitting Yabucoa (a Puerto Rican municipality) at 6:00 AM ET.
 The storm, once a Category 5 hurricane, had weakened slightly, but it still brought devastating winds and storm surges of 6 to 9 feet were expected.
 “Almost all the trees have fallen, and I can see aluminum roofs flying,” Jerika Llano, a 27-year-old resident of Bayamón ( a town near San Juan) said.
 “The doors and gates vibrate because of the power of the gusts.”